Vincent Valdez: Made Men, 2003

+Expulsion From the Great City, 2002

+Expulsion features a monumental modern-day Adam and Eve, who are stripped nude and forced from a great metropolis visible in the background.
+Valdez regards the pastel as part of the "Made Men" series.

 Stations, 2004

 At 26, Valdez was the youngest artist to be awarded a solo exhibition at the McNay Art Museum in San Antonio, Texas.
-Stations emphasizes the physical toll of the sport and guides the viewer through one exhausting night in the life of a boxer.
-The series title connects it loosely to the theme of the Stations of the Cross, though Valdez's icons are secular rather than sacred.
+Stations emphasizes the physical dangers of the sport as it guides the viewer through one exhausting night in the life of a boxer.
+The series title, as well as the imagery, connects it to the passion of Christ in the form of the Stations of the Cross.
+The themes are intertwined, and together they narrate the story of the "underdog."

-Stations was exhibited at the McNay Art Museum in 2004 and The Mesa Contemporary Arts Center, Mesa, AZ in 2010.
+Stations was exhibited at the McNay Art Museum in 2004 and The Mesa Contemporary Arts Center, Mesa, AZ in 2010, and selections appear in "Just a Dream..."